paweljuraszek1994/file_uploader_pj/README.md

 ## Status
 In minor development.
-Most of things that were necessary for script to do it's job is already done.
+Most of things that were necessary for script to work is already done.
-I will probably work on making some unit tests.
+I will probably work on making unit tests.
+Just to learn how to make them.
-Some bug fixes and reworks might be done as i gain more experience in python.
+Reworks might be done as i gain more experience in python.
-As well as some stuff marked as TODO, that is not critical for scrip to work.
+As well as some stuff marked as TODO, that is not critical for script to work.
 ## Sources:
 Documentations for used api and libraries.